Thoralby: Geography

 The village is located between Littleburn Beck to the south-west and Heaning Gill to the north–east on the north bank of Bishopdale Beck.
 The B6160 road runs parallel to the village on the south bank of the beck.
 It lies south of Aysgarth, within a mile of both Newbiggin and West Burton.

 Community and culture

 North Yorkshire Council provides three bus routes through the village Monday-Saturday.
 The village hall provides a space for residents to hold functions, sporting events, charity-based projects and parish-council meetings.
 It became a registered charity on 22 April 1993, to provide services to the public and charitable events.
 An annual fete takes place on the first Sunday in August and includes egg throwing, fell running and various other entertainments.
 The fete raises funds for the village hall.
-There is a public house in the village and a general store incorporating the post office.
-There are 26 Grade-II-listed buildings in the village, which include the old chapel, post office and public house.
+The George Inn lies in the village, as does a general store incorporating the post office.
+There are 26 Grade-II-listed buildings in the village, which include the old chapel, post office and public house, while Thoralby Old Hall is grade II* listed.